Sonnegowda907/Sonnegowda907/README.md

 - 👋 Hi, I’m @Sonnegowda907
 - 👀 I’m interested in Git, Front end Devlopment
 - 🌱 I’m currently learning Devops and AWS...
-- 💞️ I’m looking to collaborate on Git...
+- 💞️ I’m looking to collaborate on Git and Front end development
-- 📫 How to reach me  ...
+- 📫 How to reach me  Sonnegowda907@gmail.com and 9972376617

 <!---
 Sonnegowda907/Sonnegowda907 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.